-M. Reddiger, "On the applicability of Kolmogorov's theory of probability to the description of quantum phenomena.
-Part I", arXiv:2405.05710 [quant-ph] (2024).
-Submitted.
+M. Reddiger, "On the applicability of Kolmogorov’s theory of probability to the description of quantum phenomena.
+Part I: foundations", Quantum Stud.: Math.
+Found.
+13, 1 (2026).
+DOI: 10.1007/s40509-025-00375-6

-M. Reddiger and M. Scherfner, "Peer assessment as an exam prerequisite in undergraduate mathematics teaching: experiment and practical advice" (2024).
-To appear in Teach.
+M. Reddiger and M. Scherfner, "Peer assessment as an exam prerequisite in undergraduate mathematics teaching: experiment and practical advice", Teach.
 Math.
 Appl.
+44, 226-239 (2025).
+DOI: 10.1093/teamat/hrae026

 M. Reddiger and B. Poirier, "Towards a probabilistic foundation of relativistic quantum theory: the one-body Born rule in curved spacetime", Quantum Stud.: Math.
 Found.
 12, article no. 5 (2025).
 DOI: 10.1007/s40509-024-00349-0.